sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 3: Working with Vizualizations/Fundamentals 3: Working with Visualizations.md

 ## **Viz Basics**
 Duration: 30

-Our starting point is the “Plugs Sales” Workbook created in the “Learning Sigma Series - Getting Around” Lab.
+Our starting point is the “Plugs Sales” Workbook created in the “Fundamentals 1: Getting Around” QuickStart.
 It is often easier to spot trends, outliers, or insights which lead to further questions when viewing data in a visualization.
 Sigma makes it easy to create visualizations of your data while also enabling you to dig into the data that makes up that visualization.

 In Sigma, open the Workbook `Plugs Sales` and place it in `edit mode`.

-You should have the Page from the “Getting Around” lab called “Data” already.
-If not, review that lab to create it.
+You should have the Page from the “Getting Around” QuickStart called “Data” already.
+If not, review that QuickStart to create it.

 Create a `new Page` called `Viz`.

-You are probably thinking we will use the Element Panel to add a Viz (as we learned in the Tables lab) and we could do that but let's try a different workflow.
+You are probably thinking we will use the Element Panel to add a Viz (as we learned in the Tables QuickStart) and we could do that but let's try a different workflow.

 Open the Workbook’s `Data Page`.
 Click on the icon as shown below and click `Create Child Element`.
 Select `Visualization` from the drop list.